Implementation intentions research: what three decades reveal about follow-through

 Ramon’s take

-I’m not particularly good at following through on plans without specific triggers – I’ve set goals with conviction on Sunday and completely forgotten them by Tuesday, not from lack of caring but because nothing in my environment prompted action.
+Like most people, I find follow-through unreliable without specific triggers – I’ve set goals with conviction on Sunday and completely forgotten them by Tuesday, not from lack of caring but because nothing in my environment prompted action.
 In managing product launches in the medical device industry, the difference between teams shipping on time and teams drifting is rarely motivation; it’s almost always specificity of action triggers.
+On one launch, we rebuilt a two-week sprint review as a simple if-then: when the weekly status meeting ends, the lead engineer writes three next-action triggers before leaving the room.
+Slip rate dropped noticeably within a month.
 The research backs this up.
 I’ve just seen it play out repeatedly in real systems.

 Conclusion